Handgun Bullet Size Chart - What Sizes Do Bullets Come In?

 Lighter Weight Bullet

-• Higher velocity: Lighter bullets tend to travel at higher velocities, which can result in a smoother trajectory and less bullet drop.
+• Higher Velocity: Lighter bullets tend to travel at higher velocities, which can result in a smoother trajectory and less bullet drop.
 This can be useful for long-range shooting or when aiming at a fast-moving game.

 • Less Recoil: Lighter bullets tend to have less recoil, making them easier to shoot and handle, especially for novice or smaller shooters.